vyp/dots/readme.md

 reflect this philosophy completely.
 There is still a lot of work to be done to achieve these goals.
 However, I am confident it is possible.

-\*Obviously except for things like passwords or private keys. (*Even if encrypted*.
-Because technology may evolve in unpredictable or unprecedented ways that nullify current encryption/security algorithms.
-For example, quantum computers, in which case your attacker suddenly has a zero day.)
+\*Obviously except for things like passwords or private keys.

 [free software]: https://www.gnu.org/philosophy/free-sw.html
 [RSI]:           https://en.wikipedia.org/wiki/Repetitive_strain_injury